xyp8023/smarc2/simulation/README.md

 Common package that contains all the sensors, prefabs, vehicles, etc.
 Should be imported from the package manager in Unity.

+### ROS Messages
+These are generated from within the editor:
+- Robotics -> Generate ROS Messages...
+- Fill in the fields in the pop-up
+  - Usually you can not generate these INTO the SMARCUnityAssets package, so place the RosMessages folder anywhere for now
+- Cut/Paste the generated RosMessages folder into `SMARCUnityAssets/Runtime/Scripts/ROS/`

 ## Running headless
 > This was only tested with the Standard setup.